 Agave beauleriana Jacobi

-Agave beauleriana is a very large and attractive, succulent plant up to 8 feet (2.4 m) tall and up to 10 feet (3 m) wide.
-It is usually seen as a single, large rosette with powdery, bluish-gray leaves that undulate and bend gracefully.
-The underside of the lower portion of the leaf is often patterned with dark green where the glaucus covering was rubbed off from contact with older leaves which gives this part of the plant an almost dark variegation.
-The leaves have large teeth along the margins and a dark brown terminal spine.
-This infrequently flowering plant produces a towering inflorescence with yellow flowers and after flowering the main plant dies.
+Agave beauleriana is an attractive large succulent that usually forms a solitary rosette of powdery bluish-gray leaves that undulate and bend gracefully.
+The rosette grows up to 8 feet (2.4 m) tall and u10 feet (3 m) in diameter.
+Leaves have large teeth along the margins and a dark brown terminal spine.
+The underside of the lower portion of the leaves is often patterned with dark green where the glaucus covering was rubbed off from contact with older leaves which gives this part of the plant almost dark variegation.
+The mature rosette produces an inflorescence with yellow flowers, and after flowering, it dies.

 USDA hardiness zone 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).